richgel999/2024_uap_wave/README.md

 From Richard Geldreich, Jr. (please forgive the formatting, this is a very raw/early report):
 "Drones" are important but a distraction.
-They key differentiator that this is a classic-type of UAP flap are the glowing or metallic orbs, sometimes showing flocking behavior.
+They key differentiator that this is a classic-type of UAP flap are the spherical glowing or metallic orbs, sometimes showing flocking or swarming behavior.

 Note: If a URL goes stale, try the archive.ph snapshot.